stevleibelt/slides/2013/131104_phpug_lightning_talk_aware_interface/talk_en.md

 * write easy to read code
 * dependency injection (automatically and "by hand")
 * philosophy and interpretion of words ;-)
-* keep in mind, there is a world without "DIC" [5] out there
+* remind you that there is a world without "DIC" [5] out there

 ---